Dyslexia

 The National Institute of Neurological Disorders and Stroke (May 12, 2010) described dyslexia as a neurological disease that affects learning.

 Understanding the causes and treatment for other neurological diseases impacting vision led us to a similar treatment for dyslexia by improving reading speed and comprehension over a very short period of time.
 Therapy can be as simple as wearing the prescribed eyeglasses and reading on a daily basis.
-Our ongoing research with a large sample of patients has demonstrated that ophthalmic prisms can change VEP amplitudes and latencies and improve visual acuity and function over and above conventional spectacle prescriptions.
+Our ongoing research with a large sample of patients has demonstrated that ophthalmic prisms can change VEP latencies and improve visual acuity and function over and above conventional spectacle prescriptions.
 This method also has applications for anyone with mild to severe alexia caused by cortical damage or optic nerve disease.

 Past-pointing Pre-Test (you can do at home)

 Note: This test is only for the purposes of checking on a child or adult who has reading concentration issues.
-There are other diagnoses and complaints that can be treated at our center, but we would not use this test to evaluate if patient should be seen.
+There are other diagnoses and complaints that can be treated at our center, but we would not use this test to evaluate if a patient should be seen.
 Usually, parents or patients know if they have a serious vision problem, such as nystagmus, corneal problems, retinal problems, etc., and those who are seriously visually impaired are helped by our doctor through other treatments.

 Objects, pictures, symbols, everything we see travels as light through the lens of the eye where it is focused on the retina, and thereby converted into analog electrical signals.
 These signals travel through the brain and arrive at the primary visual cortex in about 100 milliseconds.
 Although our dyslexia patients have normal vision, they have positive neurological signs and abnormal signals traveling through their brain, which slows the arrival of the signals from the eye.
 In a person with dyslexia, signals often take 115 to 140 milliseconds to arrive at the primary visual cortex.
 This represents a significant delay of fifteen to forty percent, which causes the processing difficulties that people with dyslexia experience.
 The delays in processing are detected and measured with Visually Evoked Potential (VEP) testing.
 Our outcomes suggest that when responses to signals are delayed, Wernicke’s area cannot process the information needed to convert the signals into words and sentences, and therefore reading effectively is very difficult and sometimes impossible.